thephpleague/url/4.0/components/host.md

 The methods returns all the label offsets, but if you supply an argument, only the offsets whose label value equals the argument are returned.

-If you want to be sure that an offset exists before using it you can do so using the `Host::hasOffset` method which returns `true` if the submitted `$offset` exists in the current object.
+To know If an offset exists before using it you can use the `Host::hasOffset` method which returns `true` or `false` depending on the presence or absence of the submitted `$offset` in the current object.

 ~~~php
 use League\Url\Host;